JACGWD/GWD-Web-App/README.md

  --------------------------------
  CHANGE HISTORY
  --------------------------------
+ ### v0.822 Beta | November 11 2019
+- Added a wrapper <div id="thumbnails"> around the thumbnails in thumbnails.php to enable CSS grid layout within main
+- Removed the !important from the [hidden] attribute to solve complex overrides in students CSS authoring

  ### v0.821 Beta | October 30 2019
 - Added position: relative to all elements in simple-css-reset.css
 - Added "old-" prefix to private and public recaptcha keys
 - Added extra variable names for all content types in /content/
 - Added these variables to /app/devtools/variables.php

  ### v0.82 Beta | October 2019